sarveshwar-gavhane/adapt-courseScore/README.md

 **courseScore** is an *extension* .

-The **courseScore** is an extension To calculate the correct attempted question's within the course.
+The **courseScore** is an extension To calculate the correct attempted question's within the Entire course, it can be used to calculate score of multiple assessment's and every question component, you need to Enabled it to that article. score can be calculated as per the _questionWeight provided to the each component,

 ##Installation